Top 5 nutrients for optimal thyroid functionMay 03, 2021

 - Seafood like oysters, clams, shrimps

-The amount of selenium in plant-based food varies widely depending on the soil condition, hence it is important to consume a variety of food sources that contain this mineral.
+Because the amount of selenium in plant-based food varies widely depending on the soil condition, it is important to consume a variety of food sources that contain this mineral.

-Supplementation is another option to consider if you are unable to get adequate amount from food.
+Supplementation is another option to consider if you are unable to get an adequate amount from your diet.
 The daily recommended dosage for adults is 75mcg – 150mcg.

 People with iodine deficiency are at risk of developing hypothyroidism and other health issues.
-Striking the right balance in iodine intake is important.
-Too much iodine may worsen thyroid symptoms in people with Hashimoto’s.
+Therefore, striking the right balance in iodine intake is important.
+This is because too much iodine may worsen thyroid symptoms in people with Hashimoto’s.

-Seaweed, such as kelp, nori, kombu, and wakame is one of the best food sources of iodine.
-Other good iodine sources include fish, other seafood like prawns, crabs, and oysters, and eggs.
+The best food sources for iodine are seaweed, such as kelp, nori, kombu, and wakame.
+In addition, good iodine sources include fish, other seafood like prawns, crabs, and oysters, and eggs.

-Recommended Dietary intake of iodine is around 75-150mcg/day for normal adults and this increases for pregnant and breastfeeding women (200mcg/day).
+The Dietary intake recommended for iodine is around 75-150mcg/day for normal adults.
+The number may be higher for pregnant and breastfeeding women (200mcg/day).

-Zinc is an essential mineral for cell functioning, immune system, reproductive health, and thyroid function.
-Not only does it help in increasing the level of thyroid hormones (T4 and T3), it also directly influences the hormones conversion process of inactive T4 to active T3.
-Studies have found that low zinc levels result in decreased T4 to T3 conversion hence worsening the symptoms of hypothyroidism.
+Zinc is an essential mineral for cell functions, the immune system, reproductive health, and the thyroid.
+Not only does it help in increasing the level of hormones (T4 and T3), but it also directly influences the conversion process of inactive T4 to active T3.
+Research has shown that low zinc levels result in lower rates of this conversion, hence, worsening the symptoms of hypothyroidism.

-As mentioned above, zinc plays an important role in regulating the body’s immune function and helps in preventing Hashimoto’s thyroiditis, which is an autoimmune disease and a leading cause of hypothyroidism.
+It also plays an important role in regulating the body’s immune function as well as helps in preventing Hashimoto’s thyroiditis - an autoimmune disease and a leading cause of hypothyroidism.
 Studies have found that hair loss attributed to hypothyroidism improves with thyroxine and zinc supplementation.

-The recommended dosage for adults typically ranges from 15-30mg/day.
+Typically, around 15-30mg of Zinc a day is advised for adults.
 Food sources of zinc include Oysters, Shellfish, beef, chicken, cashew nuts, and pumpkin seeds.

-Iron is extremely critical in the formation of thyroid hormones.
-Studies have shown that Iron deficiency can contribute to the development of hypothyroidism as iron is needed to produce red blood cells and Thyroid stimulating hormones (TSH) in the body.
+Iron is extremely critical in the production of thyroid hormones.
+Many studies suggest that Iron deficiency can contribute to the development of hypothyroidism.
+This is because iron plays are role in producing red blood cells and Thyroid-stimulating hormones (TSH) in the body.

-Note that iron deficiency is the most common deficiency seen in thyroid patients.
-This is because being hypothyroid can result in a lowered production of stomach acid which in turn leads to the malabsorption of iron.
+The most common deficiency seen in thyroid patients is actually Iron deficiency.
+This is due to hypothyroidism which can result in a lowered production of stomach acid.
+This, in turn, leads to the malabsorption of iron.

-And when storage form of iron (ferritin) level is depleted, it leads to worsening of thyroid-mimicking symptoms like fatigue, hair loss and breathing difficulty etc, resulting in a vicious cycle of further deficiencies and a seemingly worsening of hypothyroid symptoms.
+When the storage form of iron (ferritin) level is depleted, symptoms like fatigue, hair loss, and breathing difficulty worsen.
+This often results in a vicious cycle of further deficiencies and a seemingly worsening of hypothyroid symptoms.

-This begs the question, in nutrient debt, is it really the thyroid or do they simply need to replenish nutrients for everything to start working again?
+When it comes to nutrient debt, this is now the question: Is it really the thyroid or do they simply need to replenish nutrients for everything to start working again?
 I teach how to tease this out, and more, in my courses!

 The treatment of iron deficiency and dosage depends on the severity of symptoms and the results of the serum ferritin test.
 It may involve oral supplementation and/or a diet high in iron, and in some cases, an iron infusion.

-Sources of iron includes organ meats and red meats like beef and pork, eggs and spinach.
+Sources of iron include organ meats and red meats like beef and pork, eggs, and spinach.

-Tyrosine (L-Tyrosine in synthetic form) is a non-essential amino acid, which means our bodies can produce on its own.
-Being a thyroid hormones precursor, tyrosine plays a vital role in balancing the production of thyroid hormones.
-It works together with iodine to produce thyroid hormones and has been shown to benefit people with hypothyroidism.
+Tyrosine (L-Tyrosine in synthetic form) is a non-essential amino acid.
+This is an acid that our body produces on its own.
+Tyrosine plays a vital role in balancing the production of thyroid hormones.
+It works together with iodine to produce hormones.
+This is vital as it has been shown to benefit people with hypothyroidism.

-Tyrosine can be found commonly in animal protein like chicken, turkey and fish.
-Other sources include almonds, pumpkin, avocados, bananas, lima beans and dairy products like milk, cheese, yogurt, and cottage cheese.
+Tyrosine is found commonly in animal proteins like chicken, turkey, and fish.
+Other sources include almonds, pumpkin, avocados, bananas, lima beans, and dairy products like milk, cheese, yogurt, and cottage cheese.

-Using it supplementally is safe, at doses of 500mg daily, often reserved for those who have already a compromised gut absorption system.
+As a supplement, it is safe at doses of 500mg daily.
+This approach is often reserved for those who already have a compromised gut absorption system.